 Formerly an elementary school, Schoolhouse is made up of 10 apartments that house four women each.
 Each apartment features a full kitchen with dishwasher, and some apartments have vaulted ceilings.

-Kerr House accommodates 23 men in mixed-capacity rooms, from five-man apartments to single person rooms.
+Kerr House accommodates 23 men in mixed-capacity rooms, from four-person rooms to single person rooms.
 Kerr encourages a strong sense of community among its members, and house activities are a common occurrence.

-Located on 4th Avenue north of campus, Richardson House is a striking brick residence that formerly was home to the college president.
-It now houses 10 women and includes five bedrooms, three baths, a kitchen, spacious living and dining rooms, and a third-floor study.
+Located on 4th Avenue north of campus, Richardson House is a brick residence that formerly was home to the college president.
+It now houses 10 men and includes five bedrooms, three baths, a kitchen, spacious living and dining rooms, and a third-floor study.

 The houses are collectively overseen by a Resident Director (RD) and co-ed staff of Resident Assistants (RAs).
 Schoolhouse and Kerr have an RA on each floor, and Richardson has one RA.

 Kerr House - Spherical Image - RICOH THETA